Updated 25 June 2021

 Your existing BMM keywords will continue to work and there’s no particular advantage to converting your BMM keywords.

-Once the rollout is complete, you may want to convert all your BMM keywords to phrase match.
+If you want to clean up keywords, you may want to convert all your BMM keywords to phrase match.
 You can currently either use the Bulk edit tool

 or edit the match type directly in Microsoft Advertising online.
 Your keyword history will be preserved either way.

-We hope this information helps you with your questions related to this upcoming change.
+We hope this information helps you with your questions related to this change.
 For more information on match types, take a look at our match types training

 and the help page What are keyword match types, and how do I use them?